Elevate Organizational Performance

 What You’ll Learn:

-• Establish a High Performance Organizational (HPO) Framework
+• Establish a High-Performance Organization (HPO) framework.

-• Build an organizational culture that positively influences and communicates performance results
+• Build an organizational culture that positively influences and communicates performance results.

-• Align long-term strategies with quantifiable goals to serve as a roadmap for your organization
+• Align long-term strategies with quantifiable goals to serve as a roadmap for your organization.

 • Commit to quality and process improvement.
-And use performance data to drive policy and management decisions
+And use performance data to drive policy and management decisions.

 • Engagement of your governing body and workforce in the development and implementation of strategic and performance management and workforce and empower innovation

-• Create opportunities for citizens and stakeholders to get involved, understand your processes, and influence outcomes
+• Create opportunities for citizens and stakeholders to get involved, understand your processes, and influence outcomes.

 • Integrate your strategies and performance management throughout the various departments